AyushiSrivastava1911/E-commerce-Sales-Dashboard/README.md

 Power BI dashboard visualizing E-commerce sales data and key business metrics

 # Tools Used:
-Power BI for data visualization
+Power BI for data visualization and
 Excel/CSV as the data source

 # Project Overview: